David Robertson (baseball): Pitching style

-With an overhand delivery, Robertson throws a four-seam fastball typically at 92–93 mph.
-Robertson's main off-speed pitch is a curveball in the low 80s.
-Infrequently, he throws a circle changeup to left-handed hitters in the mid-high 80s.
-Although Robertson's fastball speed is not unusually high, his long stride toward home plate during his delivery appears to "add" 2 mph to his fastball by shortening the ball's time in flight.
-His fastball also has a "natural cut" to it, making it appear as if he is throwing a cut fastball.
+With an overhand delivery, Robertson typically threw his four-seam fastball at 92–93 mph.
+Robertson's main off-speed pitch was a curveball in the low 80s.
+Infrequently, he threw a circle changeup to left-handed hitters in the mid-high 80s.
+Although Robertson's fastball speed was not unusually high, his long stride toward home plate during his delivery appeared to "add" 2 mph to his fastball by shortening the ball's time in flight.
+His fastball also had a "natural cut" to it, making it appear as if he was throwing a cut fastball.

-Robertson has always had a high walk rate (about one every two to three innings over his career), but this is mitigated by an outstanding strikeout rate; Robertson has averaged at least one strikeout per inning in every year of his career so far.
-His high strikeout rate has proved useful in critical late-inning situations — in 2011, Robertson struck out 14 of the 19 hitters he faced with the bases loaded and allowed only one hit.
-His ability to get out of jams has earned him the nickname "Houdini".
+Robertson always had a high walk rate (about one every two to three innings over his career).
+However, his high walk rate was mitigated by an outstanding strikeout rate.
+His high strikeout rate proved useful in critical late-inning situations.
+In 2011, Robertson struck out 14 of the 19 hitters he faced with the bases loaded and allowed only one hit.
+His ability to get out of jams earned him the nickname "Houdini".